-The assaults involved the use of hired drivers, as the Amish do not operate motorized vehicles, authorities said.
+The assaults involved the use of hired drivers, as the Amish do not operate motorized vehicles, the statement said.

 “The assaults all entailed using scissors and battery-powered clippers to forcibly cut or shave the beard hair of the male victims and the head hair of the female victims,” authorities said.
 “During each assault, the defendants restrained and held down the victims.”

-During some of the incidents, those who attempted to intervene and protect or rescue the victims were injured, officials said.
-Afterward, some of the defendants allegedly discussed "concealing photographs and other evidence of the assaults."
+During some of the incidents, those who attempted to intervene and protect or rescue the victims were injured, the statement said.
+Afterward, some of the defendants allegedly discussed “concealing photographs and other evidence of the assaults.”

-"Every American has the right to worship in the manner of his or her choosing without fear of violent interference," Thomas Perez, assistant attorney general for the Department of Justice's Civil Rights Division, said in December.
+“Every American has the right to worship in the manner of his or her choosing without fear of violent interference,” said Thomas Perez, assistant attorney general for the Department of Justice’s Civil Rights Division.